It’s not a secret.

 Cats are counted with “-hiki” like most smaller animals (one cat = ippiki, 2 cats = nihiki, 3 cats = sanbiki, …).

 Counting in Japan can be quite complicated.
-You can read more about it in this pdf file by Tofugu.
+You can read more about it here on Tofugu.

 In the worst case just do it like the little kids and count EVERYTHING using: 1-ko (一個, ikko), 2-ko (二個, niko), 3-ko (三個, sanko) etc.